MaurizioB/Bigglesworth/docs/Bigglesworth/Librarian/55-dumpreceive.rst

 :subsection:`Single sound dump`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Bidirectional MIDI communication is required for this feature: if you own a Blofeld Desktop you will need to use the USB connection.

-Sounds can be dumped singularly from any collection.
+Sounds can be dumped singularly to any collection.
 Right click on a slot, open its "Dump" submenu and look at the "Receive" section.

 - **Dump from Sound Edit Buffer**: dump the current (possible edited) sound currently active on your Blofeld to the selected slot.
-- **Dump from INDEX** (where "INDEX" is the index of the currently selected slot): dump the sound stored in the Blofeld in the selected Bank/Program index.
+- **Dump from <INDEX>** (where <INDEX> is the index of the currently selected slot, such as A032 or F110): dump the sound stored in the Blofeld in the selected Bank/Program index.
 - **Dump from Multi Edit Buffer**: if you are in Multi Mode on you Blofeld, dump the current data of the sound at the selected Multi Mode slot.
 - **Show dump receive dialog...**: shows the dialog `explained above <full_>`__

 Similar items are available in the Sound Editor "Dump" menu.

-In this case, the contents of the dump will not be stored in the library, but will be applied to the Sound Editor itself, and the sound will have to be manually saved.
+In that case, the contents of the dump will not be stored in the library, but will be applied to the Sound Editor itself, and the sound will have to be manually saved.